 Student loans have become a tremendous burden for many young adults and parents today.
-With college costs skyrocketing and little hope to cover tuition without borrowing, getting stuck with those student loan payments is a fact of life after graduation.
-Even though you can’t escape the payments, are there any tax breaks for student loans?
+With college costs skyrocketing and little hope to cover tuition without borrowing funds in some fashion, getting stuck with those student loan payments is almost certainly a fact of life after graduation.
+Even though you can’t escape the payments, are there any tax breaks that ease the burden of student loans?

 Luckily, most taxpayers who make student loan payments on a qualified student loan will get a little relief.
-A qualified student loan is a loan you took out solely to pay higher education.
+This means a loan you took out solely to pay for higher education.

 In most cases, the interest portion of your student loan payments during the tax year is tax deductible.
-Your deduction is limited to interest up to $2,500 or the amount of interest you actually paid whichever is less.
+Your deduction is limited to interest up to $2,500, or the amount of interest you actually paid, whichever amount is less.
 As with most tax credits and deductions, there are limits in place.